As Natural as Breathing

-The gap spanned by such a leap got even small a few weeks ago when I was meditating in a wooded area and visualizing myself inhaling grace and exhaling love.
+The gap spanned by such a leap got even smaller a few weeks ago when I was meditating in a wooded area and visualizing myself inhaling grace and exhaling love.
 It suddenly struck me that the trees were doing essentially the same thing.
 They inhale carbon dioxide, which I have exhaled, and they exhale oxygen, which I am happy to be able to inhale.
-That such an alchemical process is all around me, and in fact making it possible for me to survive, makes the whole thing seem all the more to be just part of the natural order.
+That such an alchemical process is all around me, and in fact making it possible for me to survive, makes the whole thing seem part of the natural order.
 My converting grace to love as I breathe seems almost obvious.

 Another great article- give to others what you want to get in return.
 Taking such a beautiful concept like grace and then converting that to love for others is such a peaceful thought process and is bound to have a positive impact on others.
 It sounds like a great way to try to live life everyday.